min2ha/ukwa-site/content/target/68966/index.en.md

   "subject": "Religion/Theology"
 }

-# Sacred Hearts of Jesus and Mary, Girvan

 Site of a Scottish Roman Catholic church located in Girvan, Ayrshire which incorporates the Our Lady and Saint Cuthbert church, Maybole.